 - We Inform and educate from an early age to learn tolerance, respect, equality, liberty and fraternity.

 - General education is in danger.
 Associations should be involved in prevention – we’re manufacturing unemployment.

 - Accelerate the renovation of the suburbs and stop letting millions of French live in these slums

-As you can see there are 1001 possible solutions.
+As you can see, there are 1001 possible solutions for Paris terrorism.
 The solution(s) is not one only for terrorism… there are numerous problems all intertwined.
 What we have here is a problem with SOCIETY.
 A dilemma with people living together.
 This is a social crisis of quite a magnitude.
 And it is not just a French situation, it is a European and beyond situation.
-The terrorist Mehdi Nemmouche, who committed his act in the Jewish Museum in Brussels, Belgium was caught in Marseille, France and being telecommanded from outside of Europe.
+The terrorist Mehdi Nemmouche, who committed his act in the Jewish Museum in Brussels, Belgium, was caught in Marseille, France and being telecommanded from outside of Europe.
 Borders in Europe are transparent.
 It’s a European, Middle East, African issue.
 Because of proximity, it’s all tied together.

 To cut through to some major points.
 This depth of difficulty can only be solved with a strong hand, bottom down solution.
 It needs someone or something to give it the right direction.
 It needs a massive project to galvanize people on the inside of Europe as well as a complimentary project to handle the outside of Europe situation, where terrorism is being ultimately directed from.

 Small solutions only prick the surface, big trouble demands bold initiatives.
 Playing around in a corner won’t clean up a house.
 Given a certain situation, someone will need to step up to the plate and attempt a home-run.

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.